Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Exact Solution in Laplace Space

 Changing integration variable $w = x-u$ in our memory term gives

 For $\nu < 1$, this is proportional to a fractional integral:

 where the convergence of the integral at $u=0$ is guaranteed by $\nu<1$.

-Thus, for red noise spectra ($\nu<1$), the non-Markovian master equation incorporates a Riemann-Liouville fractional integral operator of order $1-\nu$.
-This fractional structure explains the emergence of Mittag-Leffler functions in the solution, which interpolate between initial power-law decay and eventual exponential relaxation.
+Thus, for $\nu<1$, the non-Markovian master equation incorporates a Riemann-Liouville fractional integral operator of order $1-\nu$.
+For negative spectral indices ($\nu<0$), the order exceeds unity and memory effects are enhanced.
+This fractional structure explains the emergence of Mittag-Leffler functions in the solution.

-\paragraph{Regularization for the general case.} For completeness, we note that the small-scale regularization $\exp(-\epsilon/u)$ ensures mathematical consistency for any $\nu$.
-However, in realistic turbulent environments, spectral indices are typically in the range $0 < \nu \leq 1$, corresponding to red noise spectra where low-frequency fluctuations dominate.
-The case $\nu > 1$ (blue noise) is physically less relevant for turbulence in supernovae, as it would imply energy concentrating at high frequencies, contrary to the observed inertial-range scaling of turbulent cascades.
+\paragraph{Auxiliary Regularization and Renormalized Interpretation.} For completeness, we note that the auxiliary short-time regularization $\exp(-\epsilon/u)$ ensures mathematical consistency of the intermediate kernel representation for any $\nu$.
+In the renormalized treatment developed in Sec.~\ref{sec:fractional_solution}, ultraviolet local terms are absorbed into $\Delta_m^{\mathrm{ren}}$.
+The spectral index \(\nu\) characterizes the correlation: \(\nu<0\) yields strong long-range correlations, while larger positive values correspond to weaker memory effects.

 The fractional calculus connection provides not only mathematical elegance but also practical computational tools, as fractional differential equations with Mittag-Leffler function solutions are well-studied in the theory of anomalous diffusion and non-Markovian processes.